Understanding Your Pathology Report: Prostate Cancer

 - M1b: metastasis to bones

-- M1c: metastasis to other sites
+- M1c: metastasis to other sites with or without bone disease

 - Mx: Spread of the cancer has not been evaluated.